 In a full tummy tuck, after the incisions have been made, the plastic surgeon lifts the abdominal skin as far up as the ribcage to reveal the muscles of the abdomen.
 These muscles are pulled closer together, carefully positioned, and stitched, firming the abdomen and narrowing the waist.

-The lifted skin is stretched back into position and excess skin is tightened.
-The plastic surgeon then creates a hole for the navel and the incisions are stitched closed.
+The lifted skin is stretched back into position, and excess skin is tightened.
+The plastic surgeon then creates a hole in the navel, and the incisions are stitched closed.

 Our surgeons frequently use liposuction during the tummy tuck process to reduce pockets of stubborn fat.
 We can also perform both these procedures as part of a mommy makeover, a combination surgery that also addresses the breasts.

-Tummy tuck patients are typically ready to return to non-strenuous activities including work in about 2 weeks.
-Keep in mind that everybody heals differently and there are many factors that can influence how quickly your body recovers from tummy tuck surgery.
+Tummy tuck patients are typically ready to return to non-strenuous activities, including work, in about two weeks.
+Keep in mind that everybody heals differently, and there are many factors that can influence how quickly your body recovers from tummy tuck surgery.
 You can expect your recovery process to generally proceed as follows:

 You will be encouraged to stand and walk as soon as you can after your surgery.
 Because you will not be able to stand completely upright for at least this week, walking may be somewhat difficult at first.
 It is important to maximize your blood circulation at this stage of the recovery process by moving around.

 By the time the first-week ends, all tubes will be removed, stitches will be out, and your abdominal bruises and swelling will have peaked.